Eclipse¶

 Once your Coco project passes all of the verification checks, you can automatically generate the code in one of the target programming languages supported by the Coco Platform either by:

-• Clicking on codegen-start in the Assertions view menu; or
+- Clicking on in the Assertions view menu; or

 The code will be generated in the subfolder generated within your project.
 If the folder does not already exist, it will be automatically generated.